 How do you make it?
 Just use your food processor to pulse the ingredients together and literally in a matter of minutes your artichoke tapenade is ready to be devoured.
 Done and done!

 How do you use artichoke tapenade?
-You can add this dip to all sorts of Mediterranean flavored recipes!
-It is super delicious spread in a pita, or as a dip for Mediterranean Nachos.
+You can add this dip to all sorts of Mediterranean-flavored recipes!
+It is super delicious spread in a pita bread sandwich, or as a dip for Mediterranean Nachos.
 Add it to a cheeseboard, or puff pastry and asparagus tarts.
 Endless possibilities, my friends, that’s what we’re here for.

 Up next in the realm of endless possibilities from the dips of France: Jammy Tomato Red Pepper Spread.